How Artificial Intelligence Is Shaping the Future of Cybersecurity

 Senior Content Marketing Manager at Secureframe

-Today, threat actors are manipulating ChatGPT to generate malware, pinpoint vulnerabilities in code, and bypass user access controls.
+Today, malicious actors are manipulating ChatGPT to generate malware, pinpoint vulnerabilities in code, and bypass user access controls.
 Social engineers are leveraging AI to launch more precise and convincing phishing schemes and deepfakes.
 Hackers are using AI-supported password guessing and CAPTCHA cracking to gain unauthorized access to sensitive data.

 Yet AI, machine learning, predictive analytics, and natural language processing are also being used to strengthen cybersecurity in unprecedented ways — flagging concealed anomalies, identifying attack vectors, and automatically responding to security incidents.

 Despite headlines being dominated by weaponized AI, artificial intelligence is a powerful tool for organizations to enhance their security posture.
 Algorithms capable of analyzing massive amounts of data make it possible to quickly identify threats and vulnerabilities, mitigate risks, and prevent attacks.
+Let’s take a closer look at these use cases.

 1. Identifying attack precursors

-AI systems can be trained to run pattern recognition and detect malware or ransomware attacks before they enter the system.
 Predictive intelligence paired with natural language processing can scrape news, articles, and studies on emerging cyber threats and cyberattack trends to curate new data, improve functionality, and mitigate risks before they materialize into full-scale attacks.

-2. Strengthening access control and password practices
+3. Strengthening access control and password practices

 AI enhances access control and password practices by employing advanced authentication mechanisms.
 Biometric authentication such as facial recognition or fingerprint scanning can strengthen security measures by reducing reliance on traditional passwords.